Discover the answers to the mysteries surrounding the Danube... learn about this major route of transport, trade and travel since the dawn of history.

-With the breakup of both the Ottoman and Austro-Hungarian empires after World War I, the upheaval of World War II, the Cold War, the Balkan wars and the formation of the European Union, the Danube region saw many changes across the decades.
+With the breakup of both the Ottoman and Austro-Hungarian empires after World War I, the upheaval of World War II, the Cold War, the Balkan Wars and the formation of the European Union, the Danube region saw numerous changes across the decades.

 Geopolitical & Economic Importance Today

-Over the centuries, the civilizations along the Danube River have contributed mightily to some of the most significant artistic movements in European history – and the river itself has inspired a wide range of works across the artistic spectrum.
+Over the centuries, the civilizations along the Danube have contributed mightily to some of the most significant artistic movements in European history – and the river itself has inspired a wide range of works across the spectrum:

-The Danube region has spawned many artistic works and movements across the centuries, ranging from the religious art of the Middle Ages, to painting and sculpture of the Renaissance period.
-Most notable are the painters of the “Danube School” of landscape painting, who emerged during the first three decades of the 16th century, primarily in the Danube Valley in Austria and Bavaria – including Albrecht Altdorfer (Regensburg), Jörg Breu the Elder (Augsburg) and Wolf Huber (Passau).
-They were among the earliest to engage in pure landscape painting, and employed a highly expressive style.
+The Danube region has spawned everything from the religious art of the Middle Ages, to painting and sculpture of the Renaissance period.
+Most notable are the painters of the "Danube School" of landscape painting, who emerged during the first three decades of the 16th century, primarily in the Danube Valley in Austria and Bavaria – these include Albrecht Altdorfer (Regensburg), Jörg Breu the Elder (Augsburg) and Wolf Huber (Passau).
+They were among the earliest to engage in pure landscape painting, employing a highly expressive style.

-There are no less than five cities along the Danube where many of the world’s greatest composers of the last three centuries lived and worked at some point in their lives.
-A Mozart fan could trace his life and career from his birthplace in Salzburg, to one of several Vienna apartments he lived in (and his grave in St. Mark’s Cemetery), to the Estates Theatre in Prague, where Don Giovanni premiered, to Bratislava, where he performed as a child, and to Budapest, where his musical stamp is everywhere.
-The river itself has directly inspired works like “Waltz King” Johann Strauss II’s On the Beautiful Blue Danube and The Waves of the Danube by Romanian composer Ion Ivanovici.
+There are no less than five cities along the Danube where many of the world's greatest composers of the last three centuries lived and worked at some point in their lives.
+A Mozart fan could trace his life and career from his birthplace in Salzburg… to several Vienna apartments where he took up residence… to the Estates Theatre in Prague, where Don Giovanni premiered... to Bratislava, where he performed as a child… to Budapest, where his musical stamp is everywhere and back to Vienna for his final resting place in St. Mark's Cemetery.
+The river itself has directly inspired works like "Waltz King" Johann Strauss II's On the Beautiful Blue Danube and The Waves of the Danube by Romanian composer Ion Ivanovici.

-A wealth of universities, monasteries, libraries, museums of art and history, orchestras, opera and theatre companies, and other key cultural institutions have thrived – many of them for centuries – along the Danube River… both in major cities like Prague, Vienna, Bratislava and Budapest, as well as in less populated areas along the river, like Melk Abbey in Austria’s Wachau Valley.
-A few examples follow:
+A wealth of universities, monasteries, libraries, museums of art and history, orchestras, opera and theatre companies, and other key cultural institutions have thrived – many of them for centuries – along the Danube River… both in major cities like Prague, Vienna, Bratislava and Budapest, as well as in less populated areas along the river: